 An incorporator is the person or company forming a new company.
 To simplify the registration process we at SwiftReg only cater for natural persons being incorporators.
 Furthermore we make all the directors of the company the incorporators and for simplicity sake do not ever refer to this terminology.
 On completion of the company registration we issue the share certificates to the shareholders.
 The directors therefore = the incorporators.

 The shareholders of a company are the people who invest money in a company by purchasing the shares.
 They appoint the directors to run the company for them, meaning the directors manage the company while the shareholders own the company.
 The shareholders can therefore “fire” the directors, if they do not do a proper job.
 However, the shareholders can be and frequently are also directors of the company.
 There can never be no directors appointed on a company.
 We also allocate the entire share capital when forming new companies meaning we don’t authorize unallocated shares.

 There is difference between executive and non-executive directors.

-It is interesting to note that in terms of the liability a shareholder can only loose the amount of money they paid for the shares I.E. shares value can never be less then zero, while the directors may be held personally liable and loose more.
+It is interesting to note that in terms of the liability a shareholder can only lose the amount of money they paid for the shares I.E. shares value can never be less then zero, while the directors may be held personally liable and lose more.

 The Memorandum of Incorporation or (MOI) is the document which set out the rules between the directors and the shareholders of the company.
 CIPC has introduced a standard or default MOI to make company registrations easier and cheaper.
 These standard forms are known as the short form and cost R175.
 If you would like to change or customises any of the standard MOI rules it is called a long form and costs R475.
 Due to the increase in the cost and the complexities of the long forms we at Swiftreg do not offer this service.